Dr Abigail Dymond

 - (2016) 'Impact Work and the PhD: Tips for PhD students' Internal event for PhD researchers in Sociology, Philosophy and Anthropology, University of Exeter.

 - (2016) 'From PhD to Policy?
 A case study of Police Use of Force in England and Wales.
 Great Ideas Start with Discussion; University of Exeter, May 2016

 - (2015) ‘Doing Policy Engagement: How to have an Impact’ How to work with policy makers from both national and local government; Uni. of Bath, December 2015.

 - (2015) 'Doing interdisciplinary research and impact work' Presentation to students on MA Security, Conflict and Justice; University of Bath.

 - (2014) Ethical issues in doctoral research and impact work.
 Presentation to Law School MRes students; University of Bristol.

-Prior to entering academia in 2013, I gained over eight years experience working for, and with, a range of human rights and international development NGOs.
-As Research Associate at the Omega Research Foundation I led on a three year, EU funded, multi-stakeholder project assessing and developing good practice in the use of less lethal weapons--including electric-shock weapons--in law enforcement and corrections.
+Prior to entering academia in 2013, I worked for, and with, a range of human rights and international development NGOs.
+As Research Associate at the Omega Research Foundation (between 2009 - 2018) I led on an EU funded, multi-stakeholder project assessing and developing good practice in the use of less lethal weapons--including electric-shock weapons--in law enforcement and corrections.